kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 This project presents the complete engineering workflow for modeling, simulating, and controlling an inverted pendulum using **ROS2 Humble**, **Gazebo Fortress**, **URDF/Xacro**, and **Python**.

-Rather than demonstrating only a balancing controller, the objective is to develop the entire control pipeline—from defining a conceptual mechanical system to deriving its mathematical model, designing an optimal controller, implementing the controller as a ROS2 node, and validating its behavior in a physics-based simulation.
+Rather than demonstrating only a balancing controller, the objective is to develop the entire control pipeline from defining a conceptual mechanical system to deriving its mathematical model, designing an optimal controller, implementing the controller as a ROS2 node, and validating its behavior in a physics-based simulation.

 The project follows the same sequence of steps commonly encountered during the development of robotic control systems: